JS-RML/rockwalk/README.md

 Our Matlab implementation computes passive dynamics of the object, modeled as an oblique-cone that has a circular base and a vertical rod attached to it, as it rolls without slipping on a flat surface.
 Our dynamic formulation only considers the center of mass of the object, while ignoring its moment of inertia.
 The motion of the object is visualized in [RViz](http://wiki.ros.org/rviz).

-To first obtain and then solve the dynamic model in Matlab
+To obtain and solve the dynamic model in Matlab
 ```
 >> cd simulation/
 >> rolling_disk_eom.m